kateolmstead/unity-sdk/README.md

 Here are three common use cases for placements and messaging campaigns:

 * [Game Start Placement](#game-start-placement)
-* [Currency Balance Low Placement](#currency-balance-low-placement) for instance, when the player is running low on premium currency
+* [Currency Balance Low Placement](#currency-balance-low-placement) for instance, when the user is running low on premium currency
 * [Level Complete Placement](#level-complete-placement)

 ### Game Start Placement

-In this use-case, we want to configure a placement that is always shown to players when they start a new session.
-The message shown to the player may change based on the desired segments:
+In this use-case, we want to configure a placement that is always shown to users when they start a new session.
+The message shown to the user may change based on the desired segments:

 <table>
     <thead>